-The Board of Directors oversees the management of the Company and our business.
+The Board of Directors, which is elected by our shareholders, oversees the management of the Company and our business.
 The Board selects our CEO and in conjunction with our CEO selects the rest of our senior management team, which is responsible for operating our business.